swarupd07/Causal-Machine-Learning-for-Business-Decision-Making/README.md

 | One point estimate | Three independent estimators, each with a bootstrap CI |
 | Correlation | Causal inference, with explicit positivity and covariate-balance diagnostics |

-## Resume-Ready Description

-> **Causal ML for Coupon Targeting:** Built a held-out causal inference pipeline estimating individual and average treatment effects via a T-learner, caliper-matched Propensity Score Matching (with covariate balance diagnostics), and a doubly-robust AIPW estimator, each validated with arm-stratified bootstrap confidence intervals.
-Translated results into ROI-based, budget-constrained targeting recommendations and Qini-curve-validated customer rankings, delivered through an interactive Streamlit dashboard.

 ## Possible Extensions